-2020), but product-specific pricing decisions are delegated to several middle managers (Alonso et al., 2008; Rantakari, 2008; Bloom et al., 2012b; Alonso et al., 2015).
+Some of our assumptions capture realistic features of firm organization and strategic competition.
+Each firm has an organizational hierarchy (Tirole, 1986) in which a single top manager makes high-level decisions that affect productivity across the entire firm (Bandiera et al., 2020), but product-specific pricing decisions are delegated to several middle managers (Alonso et al., 2008; Rantakari, 2008; Bloom et al., 2012b; Alonso et al., 2015).
 Owners do not use product-level incentives for middle managers to steer competitive behavior differentially in different product categories, and middle managers are not aware of owners' portfolio holdings.
 Top managers also do not know the extent of their main investors' shareholdings in other firms.
+The only parameter that governs their behavior is their compensation contract.

-Second, some of our other assumptions are restrictive and are intended to rule out channels that may in practice affect competition between commonly-owned firms.
-For example, we do not allow for explicit or tacit collusion between firms and/or owners.
-In line with standard principalagent models, we also do not allow for communication between owners and managers to directly soften product market competition.
+Some of our other assumptions are purposefully restrictive.
+They are intended to rule out channels that may in practice affect competition between commonly-owned firms.
+For example, we do not allow for explicit or tacit collusion between firms or owners.
+In line with standard principal-agent models, we also do not allow for communication between owners and managers to directly soften product market competition.
 Neither investors nor top management communicate their preferences regarding product market competition to middle managers.
 Top managers do not (even need to) know who owns their firm.
 We examine the effects of relaxing some of these restrictions in extensions of the model.